StarpTech/ghconfig/README.md

 > _All other Community Health files like (SUPPORT.md, CONTRIBUTING.md, ISSUE templates) can be managed by a repository called [`.github`](https://docs.github.com/en/github/building-a-strong-community/creating-a-default-community-health-file#about-default-community-health-files) in the user or organization._

 This directory follows the same structure as your `.github` folder.
-All files are handled as a [Go template](https://golang.org/pkg/text/template/) and in them you have access to the full [Repository](https://pkg.go.dev/github.com/google/go-github/v32/github?tab=doc#Repository) object of the [go-github](https://pkg.go.dev/github.com/google/go-github) library and additionally to all utility functions of [sprig](http://masterminds.github.io/sprig/).
+All files are handled as a [Go template](https://golang.org/pkg/text/template/) and you have access to the full [Repository](https://pkg.go.dev/github.com/google/go-github/v32/github?tab=doc#Repository) object of the [go-github](https://pkg.go.dev/github.com/google/go-github) library and to all utility functions of [sprig](http://masterminds.github.io/sprig/).

 ## Example: